Benchmarking LLM Privacy Recognition for Social Robot Decision Making: User Evaluation

 \subsection{Procedure}

 From our scenarios and robot behaviors, we developed a survey on Qualtrics that we hosted on Prolific.
 This survey began with a simple overview of the enclosed questions, instructions on how to complete them, and a consent form.
-Participants were informed that by continuing to progress from the consent page, they were consenting to take part in the study.
+Participants were informed that by continuing past the consent page, they were consenting to take part in the study.
 Next, participants were asked to complete the Privacy Orientation Scale (POS) \cite{baruh2014more}.
-Following this scale, participants were assigned three of our 50 privacy scenarios to read.
-After reading each scenario, participants responded to a series of 15 questions relating to the privacy sensitivity of the scenario and the behaviors the participants preferred the robot to utilize in response to that scenario.
+Following this scale, participants were randomly assigned three of our 50 privacy scenarios.
+After reading each scenario, participants responded to a series of 15 questions related to the privacy sensitivity of the scenario and the behaviors they preferred the robot to utilize in response to that scenario.
 Participants were prompted to answer these questions from the perspective of the characters involved in the scenarios.
 Finally, participants completed a series of demographic questions.